 | Canary Litecoin ETF (LTCC) | Spot ETF | ~$6.4M AUM | Launched Oct 28, 2025; ~$7.3M cumulative inflows; repeated zero-flow days |

 Figures are drawn from company filings, CoinGecko treasury data, and reporting current to spring 2026.
-Holdings and AUM change continuously; treat any single snapshot as a point-in-time reading rather than a live balance.
+Holdings and AUM move constantly, so treat any single snapshot as a point-in-time reading, not a live balance.

 The mechanics that threaten a treasury company are the same ones that gutted the last crypto-equity boom.
 Core Scientific, one of the largest US Bitcoin miners, went public via SPAC in July 2021 at a roughly $4.3 billion valuation.
-It was, in effect, a leveraged bet on Bitcoin staying high and electricity staying cheap.
-When the 2022 bear arrived, BTC's price fell, energy costs rose, network hashrate climbed, and one of its biggest customers, the lender Celsius, went bankrupt and stopped paying.
-By the time Core Scientific filed for Chapter 11 in December 2022, it had posted a $434.8 million quarterly loss and was down to about $4 million in liquidity.
-Market cap: roughly $78 million, a 98% wipeout from the SPAC valuation.
+It was, when you got down to it, a leveraged bet on Bitcoin staying high and electricity staying cheap.
+Then the 2022 bear showed up.
+BTC's price fell, energy costs climbed, network hashrate climbed too, and one of its biggest customers, the lender Celsius, went bankrupt and stopped paying its bills.
+By the time Core Scientific filed for Chapter 11 in December 2022, it had posted a $434.8 million quarterly loss and was scraping along on about $4 million in liquidity.
+Market cap: roughly $78 million.
+A 98% wipeout from the SPAC valuation.

-The asset class is different, but the failure mode is identical.
-A single-factor crypto bet, funded with optimistic capital-markets assumptions, met a falling token price and a financing window that slammed shut at exactly the wrong moment.
-A Litecoin treasury company in a sustained LTC drawdown faces the same sequence: premium evaporates, equity issuance turns dilutive, buybacks burn through limited cash, and any obligation that comes due has to be met by selling LTC into thin liquidity.
-LITS falling from $9 to about $1 is not the death spiral completing, but it is the first act of it, on script.
+Different asset class, identical failure mode.
+A single-factor crypto bet, funded on optimistic capital-markets assumptions, ran headfirst into a falling token price and a financing window that slammed shut at precisely the wrong moment.
+A Litecoin treasury company stuck in a sustained LTC drawdown is staring down the same sequence.
+The premium evaporates, equity issuance turns dilutive, buybacks burn through limited cash, and any obligation that comes due has to be covered by selling LTC into thin liquidity.
+LITS falling from $9 to about $1 isn't the death spiral completing.
+It's the first act of it, right on script.

-If you are going to look at a Litecoin treasury name, look at mNAV first and the marketing second.
-A stock trading at a premium to its LTC holdings is pricing in future accretion that may never come; a stock trading at a discount is the market signaling it does not trust management to create value beyond just holding coins, and a persistent discount is the precondition for the spiral.
-Track the share count over time, because dilution is where shareholder value quietly leaks out.
-Track the cash position and any debt maturities, because liquidity is what determines whether a drawdown is survivable.
-And remember that owning the equity is strictly worse than owning the underlying LTC in a downturn: you keep the token's full downside and add corporate, dilution, and liquidity risk on top.
+If you're going to study a Litecoin treasury name, read the mNAV first and the marketing a distant second.
+A stock trading at a premium to its LTC holdings is pricing in future accretion that may never arrive.
+A stock trading at a discount is the market telling you it doesn't trust management to create any value beyond just holding coins, and a persistent discount is the precondition for the spiral.
+Watch the share count over time, because dilution is where shareholder value quietly leaks away.
+Watch the cash position and any debt maturities, because liquidity decides whether a drawdown is survivable or fatal.
+And don't forget the punchline: owning the equity is strictly worse than owning the underlying LTC in a downturn.
+You keep the token's full downside and bolt corporate, dilution, and liquidity risk on top.

 Lite Strategy, Inc. (NASDAQ: LITS), formerly the biotech MEI Pharma.
 It acquired the position for about $100 million at an average price near $107.58 in mid-2025 and rebranded around the strategy, with Litecoin creator Charlie Lee joining its board and trading firm GSR advising.
 It is the largest disclosed corporate LTC holder on the public record.